-Administrator, Southwestern Power Administration and the Acting Inspector General, U.S. Department of Energy:
+The Acting Administrator, Southwestern Power Administration and the Principal Deputy Inspector General, U.S. Department of Energy:

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the combined financial statements of the Southwestern Federal Power System (SWFPS), which comprise the combined balance sheets as of September 30, 2016 and 2015, and the related combined statements of changes in capitalization, revenues and expenses, and cash flows for the years then ended, and the related notes to the combined financial statements, and have issued our report thereon dated October 5, 2017.
-The combined financial statements include the hydroelectric generating and power operations of the U.S. Army Corps of Engineers (Corps), a component of the U.S. Department of Defense and the transmission and disposition of the related power by the Southwestern Power Administration (Southwestern), a component of the U.S. Department of Energy.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the combined financial statements of the Southwestern Federal Power System (SWFPS), which comprise the combined balance sheets as of September 30, 2017 and 2016, and the related combined statements of changes in capitalization, revenues and expenses, and cash flows for the years then ended, and the related notes to the combined financial statements, and have issued our report thereon dated May 25, 2018.